 STEP 8: PROOF

 The formed dough, all cozy in its banneton, will now get tucked away into the fridge to proof overnight.
-Cover the banneton and dough with a tea towel.
+Cover the banneton and dough with a damp tea towel, beeswax wrap, or other cover to help prevent it from drying out.
 Proofing is a term for the final fermentation and rise.

 Why in the fridge?
 Let me tell ya why!
 There are many benefits to allowing the dough to go through a long, slow fermentation process: